Youth leaders

-Youth leaders are persons that are active in youth work field.
+Youth leaders are youth work professionals or experienced volunteers leading non-formal educational and recreational activities.
+They take responsibility for a youth group and/or youth work activities, facilitating the activity and learning process, and supporting the young people's development.

-Youth leaders, educator or youth counsellor are not the same as Child and Youth Worker named persons in Canada and United States of America, which are therapeutics youth workers.
+A youth leader is not the same as a Child and Youth Worker in Canada and the United States of America, which is a role often centred on therapeutic intervention, residential care, or social services for at-risk youth.

-They are also Youth Workers, or Youth Support Workers.

-When acting in youth communities, they are called Community youth workers.

 Training

 In several countries they take special trainings in order to be employed.

 For instance for non-professional Youth Leaders: